jgregoriods/rongopy/README.md

 <li>pseudo-Rapanui verses created by randomly concatenating syllables; </li>
 <li>pseudo-Rapanui verses created by encrypting the real verses with a substitution cypher (mapping to different syllables).</li>
 </ul>
-<p>I originally included a fourth category created by shuffling the syllables of real Rapanui verses, but that resulted in poor accuracy when training the models, so I left it out for now.</p>
+<p>I originally included a fourth category created by shuffling the syllables of real Rapanui verses, but that somehow resulted in models that were difficult to train, so I left it out for now.</p>
 <p>Since there is no separation of words in RoR, all the texts were converted into continuous syllables separated by spaces (just to facilitate tokenization).
 Texts were truncated to a maximum of 50 syllables (longer verses were split).
 In the case of the LSTM, preprocessing also involved padding to 50 tokens.</p>
 <p>The absence of word separation is a major drawback that prevents, for example, the application of the model designed by Luo et al. (<a href="http://dx.doi.org/10.18653/v1/P19-1303">2019</a>), which depends on matching cognates at the word level.</p>

 ### LinearSVC and LSTM
 <p>Initially, a Linear Support Vector Classification (SVC) model was trained on the corpus with real Rapanui and the two pseudo datasets using an <i>n</i>-ngram range of 2 to 3 syllables.
 The classification achieves a validation accuracy above 95%.
 However, a problem that I found when using LinearSVC with a language like Rapanui (which has a very limited phonological inventory) is that it is very prone to misclassifying random concatenations of syllables that eventually contain Rapanui words, but which don't make sense as a sentence.
 Increasing the <i>n</i>-gram range did not solve this issue.</p>
-<p>Because the order in which words occur is also important in deciding whether a sentence is valid Rapanui (beyond the mere frequency of <i>n</i>-grams), a potential solution is to train a Long Short-Term Memory (LSTM) network.
+<p>Because the order in which words occur is crucial for deciding whether a sentence is valid Rapanui (beyond the mere frequency of <i>n</i>-grams), a potential solution is to train a Long Short-Term Memory (LSTM) network.
 The network has an embedding layer of size 32, a bidirectional LSTM layer of size 64, a dropout of 20% and a dense output layer of size 3 (real Rapanui and the two pseudo-corpora) with softmax activation.
 Other architectures are possible, but out of the ones I tried, this yielded the highest validation accuracy (70-80%).</p>
-<p>I used sklearn for implementing the LinearSVC and tensorflow for the LSTM.</p>
+<p>I used sklearn for the LinearSVC and tensorflow for the LSTM.
+Models can be loaded from the <code>models</code> folder.</p>

+### Genetic algorithm
+<p>Every genome in the population is a sequence of syllables to be matched with the top 50 most frequent glyphs (ordered).
+I tested two methods: (1) initializing every genome to a different, random sequence, and (2) initializing every genome with the same sequence - ordered by the actual Rapanui syllable frequencies.</p>
+<p>Because order is meaningful, I experimented with two different crossover methods - ordered crossover (OX1) and edge recombination crossover (ERX).
+Mutation involves swapping two random syllables.
+Originally, when initializing genomes based on the Rapanui syllable frequencies, I thought it was a good idea to only swap the syllables in immediate vicinity - but since OX1 and ERX were doing pretty much the same, I reserved mutations for more drastic changes.</p>

 ## References
 <p>Barthel, Thomas.
 1958. <i>Grundlagen zur Entzifferung der Osterinselschrift.</i> Hamburg: Cram, de Gruyter & Co.</p>